 Non-resident and Outfitted Applicants Please Note: It is extremely unlikely for an outfitted applicant to draw a hunt code with six or fewer licenses or for a non-resident to draw a hunt code with 12 or fewer licenses.
 Residents planning to apply with one or more non-residents should also be aware of this when applying.

 Junior, Senior & Disabled

-Licenses, applications, harvest reporting and general information: www.wildlife.state.nm.us
+Licenses, applications, harvest reporting and general information: wildlife.dgf.nm.gov

 Reduced-Fee Licenses for Juniors